Transactional emails can increase customer retention and speed up time to next purchase

 Delivery tracking, especially, helps complete transactions by notifying customers when an item has been delivered—because if the item is nowhere to be found but the customer has received a delivery confirmation, that’s your cue to help figure out what happened.

 This is what prevents customers from calling your customer service reps to clarify the details of their order.
 Where there’s confusion there will always be attempts at clarity, which means you spend more resources on fulfilling customer service demands.
-Transactional emails help you save money by reducing that confusion.
+Transactional emails help you save money by reducing that confusion, while improving customer service through simple automations.

 Transactional emails are the most relevant messages you can send